 after "irradiation-mediated transplantation."
 Pet.
 Ex.
 685 at 928; see also Resp.
-Exs. $P1^{174}$ and P2. $^{175}$
+Exs.
+P1 and P2.

 In summary, Dr. Arking explained that a mutation arising from a vaccination, occurring after birth, cannot result in autism for several reasons.
 First, the timing is wrong.
 The current state of scientific knowledge suggests that autism is a neurodevelopmental disorder that occurs prenatally during brain development.
 Tr.
 575. Second, effects on individual neurons, through the process of insertional mutagenesis as contemplated by Dr. Deisher, will not have an effect on the number of cells that would be necessary to cause disease.
 Id.
 For the effect to be observed, the mutation would need to be present in a substantial portion of cells.
 And for that to occur the mutation would need to occur prenatally, during the first or second trimester.
 Id.
-If the mutation occurs postnatally, as suggested by Dr. Deisher, it will be found in far fewer cells.
 If the mutation occurs in a single cell, as contemplated by Dr. Deisher, then mutations would only be observed in that cell and immediately around that cell as it divides.
 Id. at 574.
 Third, the brain is robust to postnatal somatic mutations.
 Tr.
 201 (citing Resp.
 Ex.
 H10; Resp.
 Ex.
 H11).